 Average power consumption over a day

 Above equation defines the instantaneous power consumption at a moment t.
-To get an idea of the power consumption over the whole day, we need to average the power consumed over a day.
+To get an idea of the power consumption over the entire day, we need to average the power consumed over a day.
 The simulator which we have uses statistical tools to model a dynamic traffic.
 It measures the networks parameters for a small period of time while keeping the total traffic to be constant.
 Therefore, to know the network performance over a varied load, we sweep the total traffic value over a sufficient range.

 In real scenario the traffic values change over the day in a pattern which is given in [15].
 By taking the traffic profile as described in [15] we can estimate the traffic for every hour as a fraction of the peak throughput.
 Here we take the case of an urban traffic scenario which shows the average pattern of traffic over a day on hourly scale.